during the last years, I have been involved in the design and development of some big and complex Web applications created with DaDaBIK.

 While they are not open to the public (typically they are internal applications), they might have thousands of users that log-in daily to accomplish their jobs and quite big databases where all the related information is stored.

-I would like to share with you what I consider some best practices when it comes to develop these kind of applications.
+I would like to share with you what I consider some best practices when it comes to developing these kinds of applications.
 In this first blog post, I will only talk about database design suggestions, in a second and last blog post I will talk about all the rest.

 So the first rule is the following: spend an appropriate amount of time designing your database before starting the DaDaBIK configuration.